Datavault-UK/automate-dv/src/dbtvault-dev/docs/index.md

 ## dbtvault versions and roadmap

 Version 1 of the dbtvault package provides a suite of macros that generate Snowflake SQL statements to pre-process staging layer tables and load hubs, links and satellite to a raw Data Vault.

 Later versions will extend the range of table types that the package handles.
 We are already working on Version 2 which will add support for non-historised links (also known as transactional links).

 ## You Do Need Some Prior Knowledge About the Data Vault 2.0 Method
 If you are going to use the dbtvault package for your Data Vault 2.0 project, then we expect you to have some prior knowledge about the Data Vault 2.0 method.

-## How Can You Get Up to Speed on Data Vault 2.0?
+## How Can I Get Up to Speed on Data Vault 2.0?
 You can get further information about the Data Vault 2.0 method from the following resources:

 ### Books (from Amazon)